joseandro/TitaniumiOSUniqueIDs/README.md

 ##Methods:

 ####getUUID
-This method simply returns the appIdentifier method's returning, defined in TiUtils by Appcelerator.
+This method simply returns a string containing a UUID by using the appIdentifier method defined in TiUtils.h.
-It returns a string containing a UUID.
 The standard format for UUIDs represented in ASCII is a string punctuated by hyphens, for example 68753A44-4D6F-1226-9C60-0050E4C00067.

 For more information, check: